undalmustafa/drf_library/README.md

 Step 1: Extract the file

-Step 2: Go to .env file, write your secret key and debug choice.
+Step 2: Create a .env file in project folder, write your secret key and debug choice in to .env file.

 Step 3: Go inside project folder, open cmd and type the following commands to install Django, Django REST Framework and run the server: